superfly/docs/app-guides/graphql-on-fly-with-hasura.html.md

 flyctl apps create
 ```

 **If you don't have `flyctl`, you'll need to install it.
-Check out our [Installing Flyctl](/docs/flyctl/installing/) guide.
+Check out our [Install Flyctl](/docs/hands-on/install-flyctl/) guide.
 If you haven't got a Fly account yet, run `flyctl auth signup` to get your own free account.**

 You will be asked for an app name at this point.
 Hit return to have one auto-generated for you.
 You'll see the app name when the create has been completed like this: